codio/knowledge/source/instructors/authoring/guides/custom_button.rst

 To restore current files in guides
 **********************************
-Students can restore current files to the default setting from the [setting](/students/#guides) menu but you can also offer them a button within your guides content as well.
+Students can restore current files to the default setting from the :ref:`setting <restore-files>` menu but you can also offer them a button within your guides content as well.

 .. code:: markdown